 Proposal 4: Discuss in the 2nd round whether the UAI report trigger of RLM/BFD relaxation should be changed to be based on the fulfilment of the relaxation condition rather than on the relaxation state change.

-Proposal 5: Agree the CR in R2-2303616 with following change: move the new text outside the description of N, to a new paragraph.
+Proposal 5: Agree the change in Section 7.3.2in R2-2303616 with following change: move the new text outside the description of N, to a new paragraph.

 DCCA